ZestyTechnology/zesty-docs/docs/nimble/assembly.rst

     Mount gear shaft

     * Fit the combined gear shaft and hob into the Nimble making sure the teeth of the gear mesh nicely with the worm gear.
+    * Place a little bit of the grease in the teeth of the gear.
+Just a few drops is enough.

 Step 5
 ------